Jane Austen takes pride of place on Britain's new plastic tenner

 EXTINCTION LOOMS FOR DARWIN

-With tactile features to make it easier for blind people to identify, the BoE says each new 10 pound note should last for around five years, compared to around two years for the paper note it is replacing.
+With tactile features to make it easier for blind people to identify, the BoE says each new £10 note should last for around five years, compared to around two years for the paper note it is replacing.

-Existing 10 pound notes, which feature the scientist Charles Darwin, will cease to be legal tender during the first half of next year.
+Existing £10 notes, which feature the scientist Charles Darwin, will cease to be legal tender during the first half of next year.

 Rolling out the new plastic notes has not been without its problems.
-The five pound note released last year drew criticism from vegetarians and some religious groups for containing trace amounts of animal fats - something which will also be the case for the new 10 pound note.
+The £5 note released last year drew criticism from vegetarians and some religious groups for containing trace amounts of animal fats - something which will also be the case for the new £10 note.

-The BoE is working to find an alternative production method in time for when it launches a new 20 pound note in 2020.
+The BoE is working to find an alternative production method in time for when it launches a new £20 note in 2020.